belm0/perf-timer/README.md

 This module also provides the `trio_perf_counter()` primitive.
-Following the semantics of the various performance counters in Python's `time` module, trio_perf_counter() provides high resolution timing of a Trio task's execution time, excluding periods where it's sleeping or blocked on I/O.
+Following the semantics of the various performance counters in Python's `time` module, `trio_perf_counter()` provides high resolution measurement of a Trio task's execution time, excluding periods where it's sleeping or blocked on I/O.
 (`TrioPerfTimer` uses this internally.)

 ```python